Test Details

 What is the price of the AMH test?

 AMH Test Price can vary widely depending on factors like location, lab, or more, and if it includes additional tests.
-With Redcliffe Labs, the Anti Mullerian Hormone Test Price ranges between Rs 1799 - Rs 2150.
+With Redcliffe Labs, the Anti Mullerian Hormone (AMH) Test Price starts from Rs 1599 and goes up to Rs 1999.

 How is the AMH test done?